Your browser is not supported. For the best experience, use any of these supported browsers: Chrome, Firefox, Safari, Edge.

 Toronto Maple Leafs at Scotiabank Arena

-Scotiabank Arena is home to the Toronto Maple Leafs and NBA's Toronto Raptors.
-Since opening its doors in February 1999, Scotiabank Arena (formerly called Air Canada Centre) has been honored with more than 40 industry awards that commend the venue's security, accessibility, fan service, environmental impact, sales, and box office service.
+Scotiabank Arena(Opens in new tab) is home to the Toronto Maple Leafs and NBA's Toronto Raptors.
+Since opening its doors in February 1999, Scotiabank Arena has been honored with more than 40 industry awards that commend the venue's security, accessibility, fan service, environmental impact, sales, and box office service.
 The arena has hosted millions of fans for top-tier sporting events such as multiple NHL and NBA playoff games, the 2016 NHL World Cup of Hockey, 2016 NBA All-Star Weekend, and the 2000 NHL All-Star.
 Around the exterior of the venue, fans can commemorate some of the Maple Leafs' greatest players with the bronze statues installation on Leafs Legends Row.

 FAQS